ibm-cloud-docs/openshift/faqs.md

 {: #openshift_free}
 {: faq}

 You can create only standard OpenShift clusters.
 If you want to test out the capabilities of Kubernetes, [create a free Kubernetes cluster](/docs/containers?topic=containers-clusters#clusters_free) and [deploy some apps](/docs/containers?topic=containers-app).
-Then, re-deploy the apps you try out in the Kubernetes cluster to your [OpenShift cluster](/docs/containers?topic=containers-openshift_tutorial#openshift_deploy_app).
+Then, re-deploy the apps that you try out in the Kubernetes cluster to your [OpenShift cluster](/docs/containers?topic=containers-openshift_tutorial#openshift_deploy_app).

 ## Can I convert my beta OpenShift cluster to a GA cluster?
 {: #openshift_beta_convert}